apitoolkit/apitoolkit-landing/blog/how-api-observability-can-boost-your-business-performance/index.md

   - API Management
 ---

+# How API Observability Can Boost Your Business Performance and Customer Satisfaction

 ![API Observability and Business Performance](./api-observability-boost-business-performance.png)

 Practically every modern business in the tech industry is using [APIs](https://apitoolkit.io/blog/api-documentation-and-observability-the-truth-you-must-know/) to connect applications, services, and data.
 APIs have become the building blocks of digital transformation, enabling us to create innovative products, streamline workflows, and integrate with third-party platforms.
 However, as APIs become more complex, distributed, and dynamic, they also become harder to monitor and manage.
 This can lead to performance issues, errors, security breaches, and poor user experiences that can negatively impact your business outcomes and customer satisfaction.